-- In an episode of One Piece, some characters are caught in a net.
+- One of the plot points in the Dressrosa arc of One Piece is Doflamingo trapping the whole island (including some of the Straw Hats and marines) inside a cage built with his cutting string power.
 In closeup shots the net has a very fine mesh, but in distance shots the mesh is drawn wide enough that the characters could potentially fall right through.
 This demonstrates that it's done for the visual necessity of drawing the trap in a way that doesn't obscure the characters.

 - In Slayers: Revolution, Zelgadis caught Pokota in a cage with bars so far apart, the little guy had to spread his arms in order to hold onto two bars at once.
 But he still couldn't get out.

 - In The Flying Beaver Brothers: Birds vs. Bunnies, the titular beavers are imprisoned by rabbits in a cage with bars wide apart for them to walk sideways through, but they don't leave until they are broken out by a bird.
 Turns into a comical type later on when one of the beavers ends up in the cage again and simply escapes through the bars once the rabbits leave, while asking to himself why he and his brother didn't think of this before.

 - Wonder Woman Vol 1: Glitch is placed in an energy prison with "bars" that seem to be placed far enough apart that they could easily stroll out.
 Pressing one of their hands to the seemingly empty space between the "bars" proves incredibly painful however, meaning they have to trick their captors into letting them out instead.